Meet the Chamber Team

 Cassondra has been a professional photographer since 2006.
 She is passionate about portrait photography and has captured timeless images of actors, politicians, and sports figures, but her real passion lies with portraits of children and families.

-Her civic and philanthropic memberships include: Inland Port Area Chamber of Commerce (Immediate Past Chair), The City of Lancaster Property Standards and Appeals Board, Neighborhood of Hope (Steering Committee Member), Leadership Southwest (Executive Committee Member), Corner Stone Credit Union (Advisory Board Member), Dallas County Democratic Party Precinct Chair (#3808), Toastmasters International
+Her civic and philanthropic memberships include: Inland Port Area Chamber of Commerce, The City of Lancaster Property Standards and Appeals Board, Neighborhood of Hope (Steering Committee Member), Leadership Southwest (Executive Committee Member), Corner Stone Credit Union (Advisory Board Member), Dallas County Democratic Party Precinct Chair (#3808), Toastmasters International

 Turn of the Tide Youth Ministries, and National Association of Blacks in Energy (NAABE).